kgpl1809/Society-4/README_en.md

 ## Each piece is different
-  - The "Citizen" is the chess piece which can move two squares in one direction at the first turn then move one square, can capture another piece diagonally
+  - The "Citizen" ("Citoyen") is the chess pawn which can move two squares in one direction at it's first move, then move one square for the rest of the game, can capture another pieces diagonally

-  - The "Worker" is the chess knight who moves in an L-shape (two squares in one direction, then one square to the left or right) and can capture pieces in this way
+  - The "Worker" ("Ouvrier") is the chess knight who moves in an L-shape (two squares in one direction, then one square to the left or right) and can capture pieces in this way

-  - The "Soldier" is the chess rook that moves horizontally and vertically only and can capture pieces in this way.
+  - The "Soldier" ("Soldat") is the chess rook that moves horizontally and vertically only and can capture pieces in this way.
 When this piece is captured, it will leave a grave on this square, blocking the square and can be reanimated by one of the Ministers.
 Be careful, the grave can be eaten by a citizen who will then become a zombie.

-  - The "Hacker" is the chess bishop that moves diagonally only and can capture pieces in this way.
+  - The "Hacker" ("Pirate") is the chess bishop that moves diagonally only and can capture pieces in this way.
 When this piece is captured, it will leave a grave on that square, blocking the square, and can be reanimated by one of the Ministers.

-  - The "Minister" is the chess queen who can move diagonally, horizontally and vertically and can capture pieces in this way
+  - The "Minister" ("Ministre") is the chess queen who can move diagonally, horizontally and vertically and can capture pieces in this way, he also posesses different abilities which can be chosen at after selecting which time mode you want to play in

-  - The "President" is the chess king who can move one square in any direction and can capture pieces in this way, when the king of a team dies it is eliminated
+  - The "President" ("President") is the chess king who can move one square in any direction and can capture pieces in this way, when a team's king dies, every one of that team's pieces get wiped off the board

   - The tomb appears on the square when a Soldier or Hacker dies.
-This tomb blocks the square it is on indefinitely, however one of the 4 ministers that can be chosen at the beginning of the game can revive the piece lost in battle.
+This tomb blocks the square it is on indefinitely, however one of the 4 ministers that can be chosen at the beginning of the game can revive the piece lost in battle

 ### Abilities
   - The Citizen : has no abilities, transforms into a Worker after the capture of a Minister

-  - The Worker : can block a square for 4 turns, transforms into a Soldier following the capture of a Minister (4 turns of reloading, in a circle of radius of 2 squares)
+  - The Worker : can block a square for 4 turns, transforms into a Soldier following the capture of a Minister (4 turns of cooldown, in a circle of radius of 2 squares)